 Basic elements and principles of composing movement for dance are presented.
 Simple compositional forms for the solo performer are stressed.
 Technology skills that support choreographic creativity are developed.
 A repertoire of questioning strategies in literal, interpretive, critical and evaluative thinking is developed in both oral and written formats.
 This course develops a foundation of knowledge, skills and processes for choreography appropriate to dance performance and teaching.
-A minimum grade of "C" is required to pass this class.
-Prerequisite: DA 141 or permission of the instructor.
+Prerequisite: DA 141.
 Two credits.